 Does that sound familiar to you?

-You can simply point out that the advice you are being offered conflicts with that given by your child’s pediatrician and that you prefer to follow his/her recommendations.
+You can simply point out that your child’s pediatrician has suggested otherwise, and that you prefer to follow his/her recommendations.

 Here are a few good examples to illustrate your point: